jhanyne/alx-low_level_programming/0x08-recursion/README.md

 Prototype: int is_palindrome(char *s);

+An empty string is a palindrom

+8. Inception.
+Now, before you bother telling me it's impossible...

+#advanced

+Write a function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.

+Prototype: int wildcmp(char *s1, char *s2);

+s2 can contain the special character *.

-An empty string is a palindrome;. library provides a different function: pow.
+The special char * can replace any string (including an empty string)e;. library provides a different function: pow.
 Run man pow to learn more.Factorial of 0 is 1.